Race Implicit Association Test

 We hope you find this useful in building your awareness of your own unconscious biases on your way toward being a change agent for racial equity.

-How you might use this with your leadership team or other small group:
+In addition to using the Implicit Bias Workbook and/or webinar, you might use this with your leadership team or other small group:

 - Have each person take the IAT